 When embracing a 100 percent digital and agile first method of delivery, it’s really important that teams have permission to fail fast and fail often as long as they measure everything.

-At the heart of the Thomson Reuters digital spearheads, we’re finding new ways of working and changing how teams come together to deliver business outcomes.
+We’re finding new ways of working and changing how teams come together to deliver business outcomes.

 The World-Check Customer Risk Screener work was a great digital partnership project where our teams have worked together to serve a mutual customer need through leveraging platform technology and thinking to create opportunities to enable mutual customers.